A Pocket Full of Rye

-A Pocket Full of Rye is a work of detective fiction by Agatha Christie first published in the UK by the Collins Crime Club on 9 November 1953 and in the US by Dodd, Mead & Co. the following year.
+A Pocket Full of Rye is a mystery novel by Agatha Christie first published in the UK by the Collins Crime Club on 9 November 1953 and in the US by Dodd, Mead & Co. the following year.
 The UK edition retailed at ten shillings and sixpence (10/6) and the US edition at $2.75.
 The book features her detective Miss Marple.

-Like several of Christie's novels (e.g. Hickory Dickory Dock and One, Two, Buckle My Shoe) the title and substantial parts of the plot refer to a nursery rhyme, in this case Sing a Song of Sixpence.
+Like several of Christie's novels (e.g. Hickory Dickory Dock and One, Two, Buckle My Shoe) the title and substantial parts of the plot refer to a nursery rhyme, in this case "Sing a Song of Sixpence".
 Miss Marple travels to the Fortescue home to offer information on the maid, Gladys Martin.
 She works with Inspector Neele until the mysteries are revealed.

 Two reviewers at the time of publication felt that "the hidden mechanism of the plot is ingenious at the expense of probability" and that the novel was "Not quite so stunning as some of Mrs Christie's criminal assaults upon her readers".
 Christie's overall high quality in writing detective novels led one to say "they ought to make her a Dame".
 Writing later, another reviewer felt that the characters included an "exceptionally nasty family of suspects" in what was "Still, a good, sour read."